 The modern Bob Kerrey Pedestrian Bridge spans the Missouri River, connecting the state of Nebraska to Iowa and offering views of the city and access to over 150 miles of nature trails.
 The city has a history dating back to 1854, which is reflected in the larger-than-life bronze sculptures in Pioneer Courage Park that portray the journey of four pioneer families.
 The sculpture park isn’t the only attraction in the heart of Omaha.
 This area of town is also home to the Old Market neighborhood, whose converted 19th-century red-brick warehouses now house shops, galleries, and restaurants.

-When is the best time to stay in a vacation rental in Omaha?
+The best time to stay in a vacation rental in Omaha

 Omaha has four distinct seasons.
 Summers are hot and humid, with frequent thunderstorms; winters are cold, with plenty of snow.
 The most comfortable time to visit the city is around May and June and September and October when temperatures are more moderate.